akraino-edge-stack/icn-nodus/demo/nodus-primary-sfc-setup/README.md

 Install the [docker](https://docs.docker.com/engine/install/ubuntu/) in the master, minion01 and minion02 vm.
 Follow the steps in [create cluster kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) to create kubernetes cluster in master
 In the master vm run the `kubeadm init` as below.
-The ovn4nfv uses same pod network cidr `10.233.64.0/18`.
+The nodus uses same pod network cidr `10.233.64.0/18`.
 Join minion01 and minion02 by running the `kubeadm join` on each node as root as mentioned in [create cluster kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

-Please follow the ovn4nfv installation steps - [ovn4nfv installation](https://github.com/ovn4nfv/ovn4nfv-k8s-plugin#quickstart-installation-guide)
+Please follow the Nodus installation steps - [nodus installation](https://github.com/akraino-edge-stack/icn-nodus#quickstart-installation-guide)

 ### TM1 server